verhas/javageci/DOCUGEN.md

-# Documentum Generation using SNIPPETS
+# Documentation Generation using SNIPPETS

 Software is as good as it is used.
 Good and up-to-date documentation is needed for the use of software and to be honest: good documentation is rare.
-There are many aspects to create good documentation like good grammar, easy to understand sentences, up-to-date facts, examples in the documentation and many others.
+There are many aspects to creating good documentation like good grammar, easy to understand sentences, up-to-date facts, examples in the documentation and many others.
 Docugen code generator working inside the Java::Geci framework can help to keep the documentation up-to-date reducing redundancy.

-Documentation is redundant many times.
+Documentation is often redundant.
 This is not a problem.
 Documentation is not code.
 When we read the documentation the information has to be consistent and has to be there where we actually are in the reading and understanding process.
 Many times it means that